Code-Institute-Submissions/CI-MS2-Safari-Africa/README.md

 [LIVE SITE ON GITHUB PAGES](https://jimlynx.github.io/CI-MS2-Safari-Africa/)

-The aim of this project is to highlight a selection of Game Reserves in each of the 4 prominent Safari destination countries in Southern Africa.
+The aim of this project is to highlight a selection of Game Reserves in each of the 4 prominent Safari destination countries in Africa.
+The project is scalable, and more countries and reserves can be added in future.

 ### Table of Contents